Other Regulations

 FedRAMP

-NICE CXone is authorized to sell in the Federal Risk and Authorization Management Program (FedRAMP) market space.
+NICE is authorized to sell in the Federal Risk and Authorization Management Program (FedRAMP) market space.
 We are allowed via an Authorization to Operate (ATO).
 Our FedRAMP environment meets the stringent risk management requirements of US federal agencies.

 Service Organization Controls 2 (SOC 2)

-NICE CXone tests against the SOC from the AICPA SOC reporting framework.
+NICE tests against the SOC from the AICPA SOC reporting framework.
 We issue an AT 101 SOC 2 report (SOC 2 Type II).
 We test for the previous full year.
-NICE CXone performs these tests on a schedule appropriate to data expiration.
+NICE performs these tests on a schedule appropriate to data expiration.
 There may be a gap between the expiration and the issuing of the next report.
 If so, then a bridge letter is made available tobusiness units.